When I started doing bead embroidery patterns

 If you want to know the secrets of making great bead embroidery, here are my top five to get you started.
 But be warned: once you start making gorgeous pieces of bead embroidery jewelry, you won't want to stop!

 1. The color of your bead embroidery medium matters.
-In the beginning, I would get frustrated when the bright white of my bead embroidery medium would show through on my finished pieces.
+In the beginning, I would get frustrated when the bright white of my beaded patterns medium would show through on my finished pieces.
 Using dark colors of beads was almost always a recipe for failure for me, and it was enough to make me want to give up.
-I eventually learned how to dye my white bead embroidery medium, but it was messy and took up way too much time.
+I eventually learned how to dye my white embroidery medium, but it was messy and took up way too much time.

 Then last summer, I discovered Nicole's Beadbacking

 , and ta-da!
 Problem solved!
 Not only do I love the thickness and durability of Nicole's Beadbacking, I love that it's a product made by a small business.
 And the beautiful colors inspire me to create pieces where I actually leave large portions of the bead embroidery medium showing through the stitching!